pyradius/pyrad/README.txt

 Author, copyright, availability
 ===============================

-pyrad was written by Wichert Akkerman <wichert@wiggy.net>
+pyrad was written by Wichert Akkerman <wichert@wiggy.net> and is licensed under a BSD license.

-Copyright and license information can be found in LICENSE.txt
+Copyright and license information can be found in the LICENSE.txt file.

 The current version and documentation can be found at its homepage: http://www.simplon.biz/software/pyrad

 Bugs and wishes can be submitted in the pyrad issue tracker: https://code.wiggy.net/tracker/pyrad/